takashi-ishio/NCDSearch/README.md

 ### Full Scan Mode

-For efficiency, the tool compares a query with sampled lines of code.
+For efficiency, the tool compares a query with sampled lines of code by default.
+It is fast, but may result in false negatives.
-If you want to search a single token, you should specify `-full` option that checks all tokens.
+If your query is small enough, you should specify `-full` option that checks all tokens so that you can get more results.
         java -jar ncdsearch.jar dir_or_file -lang java -full -e identifier